 The issue?
-The IP is going to cook based on shape, density and amount.
+The IP is going to cook based on the density, volume and amount.
 The short cook time that cauliflower needs doesn’t allow much room for error.
-It has to be cooked enough to mash into “rice” but not too soft or soggy.
+It has to be cooked enough to mash into “rice” but not cooked so long it’s going to be too soft or soggy.
+And it has to be cut right to be consistent.

 Instant Pot Cauliflower Rice